Skip to content

 The key metrics for evaluating brand strength

 Are people aware of and familiar with your brand?
 If they are, will they consider trying and using your brand?
 What attributes do people associate with your brand?
 How does your brand measure up against your competitors?
-Where is your brand strong or weak?
+Is your brand strong or weak?

 As these questions imply, the strength of any brand is defined by the relationships it forms with customers.